opendatahub-io/distributed-workloads/benchmarks/kftv2-mpi-ddp-sft/README.md

-# MPI DDP SFT Benchmark — Qwen 2.5 1.5B
+# MPI DDP SFT Benchmark — Qwen 2.5-1.5B-Instruct

-Distributed Supervised Fine-Tuning benchmark using **PyTorch DDP** with **MPI** as the communications backend, submitted via Kubeflow Trainer v2 `TrainJob`.
+Distributed Supervised Fine-Tuning benchmark using **PyTorch DDP** with **MPI** as the communications backend, submitted via Kubeflow Trainer v2.

 ## What this benchmark does